Clarivy/GameOfLife-Homework/README.md

 CellPointer DetermineNextState(const CellPointer current, const CellNeighbors &neighbors)
 ```

 It determines the next state of a cell `current`, based on its state and the number of live `neighbors`.

-1. Any live cell with fewer than two live neighbours dies, as if caused by under-population.

-2. Any live cell with two or three live neighbours lives on to the next generation.

-3. Any live cell with more than three live neighbours dies, as if by over-population.

-4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.
+The rule is as described above.

 - Parameters:
   current – The current state of the cell.